 During the first and second years, an emphasis is placed on small-group learning.
 In favor of patient-based learning methods that are based on real-patient scenarios in actual clinical contexts, there is minimal lecture-based learning.
 There are no department- or discipline-based courses.

 During the third year, seven core clerkships are required in family medicine, internal medicine, neurology, obstetrics and gynecology, pediatrics, psychiatry and surgery.
+All of the seven core clerkships will be taken at either the Springfield or Columbia campus.
 The neurology clerkship is four weeks, the psychiatry clerkship is six weeks, and all others are eight weeks.
 During these clerkships, students learn the fundamentals of good patient care, and faculty assesses student competencies.
-All students may take up to three core clerkships developed and approved by School of Medicine departments through the MU Rural Track Pipeline Program.
+All students may take up to four core clerkships developed and approved by School of Medicine departments through the MU Rural Track Pipeline Program.